Email Encryption Options: SMTP TLS vs PGP vs S/MIME vs Portal Pickup

 SMTP TLS relies on hashing algorithms for endpoint authentication, which are generally orchestrated by your email provider using SSL certificates.
-These are issued by Certificate Authorities (CA), which are trusted third parties that do the necessary checks to make sure that they only grant certificates to those that have the right to them.
+Certificate Authorities are trusted third parties that do the necessary checks to ensure that they only grant certificates to those who have the right to them.

 This type of email encryption uses both asymmetric and symmetric-key encryption techniques.
 The server proves its authenticity with its private key, which lets you know that you aren’t facing a man-in-the-middle attack.
-You then send the server your public key, which it uses to generate and return a key to you.
-This shared key enables you to communicate securely through symmetric-key encryption, which is faster than asymmetric encryption.
+Then the server is sent the public key, which it uses to generate and return a key to you.
+This shared key enables secure communications through symmetric-key encryption, which is faster than asymmetric encryption.

-When both the sending and receiving servers support opportunistic TLS, they negotiate a TLS-encrypted connection to transmit your email.
+When both the sending and receiving servers support opportunistic TLS, they negotiate a TLS-encrypted connection to transmit emails.
 This allows for secure delivery from server to server.
 While this is great, not all email providers support opportunistic TLS.
 Messages will be sent in an insecure fashion if they travel over servers that do not support TLS, if they are stored, or if there is a failure in the security setup.
-Despite this, TLS protects your login details, which can help to keep you safe from identity theft.
+Despite this, TLS protects the login details, which can help to keep them safe from identity theft.

 LuxSci supports Forced TLS, which can prevent an email from being delivered unless TLS is functioning between the servers.
 If the recipient server does not support opportunistic TLS, a different form of encryption can be used instead.

 TLS is simple to set up and use.
-In most email clients, you only need to change a few settings to implement it.
-One of the other major benefits of TLS is that your recipients don’t need to personally set anything special up, which gives it more versatility than rivals such as PGP or S/MIME.
-As is often the case with technologies that are easy to use, it does not secure your email to the same degree as its rivals.
+In most email clients, only a few settings must be changed for implementation.
+One of the other significant benefits of TLS is that the recipients don’t need to personally set anything special up, which gives it more versatility than rivals such as PGP or S/MIME.
+As is often the case with technologies that are easy to use, it does not secure the email to the same degree as its rivals.

 While the name Pretty Good Privacy might not seem so inspiring, PGP has been relied on for email encryption since 1991.
-It uses both public and private-key encryption to offer a high degree of security, although its difficulty of use can often lead to user errors which have the potential to expose confidential messages.
-When used properly, current versions are thought to be secure, but earlier versions were shown to have some theoretical vulnerabilities.
+It uses public and private-key encryption to offer a high degree of security.
+However, its difficulty can often lead to user errors that can potentially expose confidential messages.
+Current versions are considered secure when used correctly, but earlier versions were shown to have some theoretical vulnerabilities.

-PGP has been around for quite a long time and it has a wide userbase.
-This makes it a useful protocol, despite the fact that it is not compatible with other protocols and your recipient will also need to setup PGP.
+PGP has been around for a long time and has a broad user base.
+This makes it a helpful protocol, even though it is not compatible with other protocols, and your recipient will also need to set up PGP.

-There are both open source versions as well as commercial options available, and it can be used with most email accounts.
-You can download free software called GNU Privacy Guard (GPG) to get started with PGP.
+There are both open source and commercial options available, and they can be used with most email accounts.
+You can download the free GNU Privacy Guard (GPG) to start with PGP.

 How Does PGP Work?

-PGP allows you to generate a public and private key pair, which you can use to turn plaintext into ciphertext.
+PGP allows you to generate a public and private key pair, which turn plaintext into ciphertext.
 The public key is used to encrypt a message, so you first need to find the key of your recipient.
-These can be found on public key exchanges, or you can ask for it through normal email.
+These can be found on public key exchanges, or you can ask for them through standard email.
 Once you have their public key, you use it to encrypt the text you want to send.
-Once it is encrypted, it can only be decrypted with their private key.
+Once encrypted, it can only be decrypted with the recipient’s private key.

 What Are Digital Signatures?

 PGP also allows users to sign their messages with digital signatures, which can be used to prove that the message is authentic and hasn’t been tampered with.
-Anyone can use the public key of the sender to verify that the message has not been altered.
+Anyone can use the sender’s public key to verify that the message has not been altered.
 If the message has been changed, the signature will not be valid.

 Web of Trust

-For emails to be secure, it is important to be able to trust that recipients are actually who they say they are.
+For emails to be secure, it is essential to trust that recipients are who they say they are.
 Traditionally PGP has handled this through the web of trust.
-Public keys are distributed through identity certificates, which are vetted by other users who confirm the association between the key and the individual.
+Public keys are distributed through identity certificates, vetted by other users who confirm the association between the key and the individual.

-This system has some advantages over hierarchical systems such as the one used in S/MIME, although it also puts a burden on users to verify the certificates.
+This system has some advantages over hierarchical systems such as the one used in S/MIME, although it also burdens users to verify the certificates.
 Because of this, a system of trust signatures that operates similarly to Certificate Authorities has also been developed.

 Problems with PGP

-Despite the high level of security when PGP is used properly, there are also several negatives.
-One of the biggest stumbling blocks is its complexity of use, which can result in messages being sent in an insecure manner.
+Despite the high level of security when PGP is appropriately used, there are also several negatives.
+One of the biggest stumbling blocks is its complexity of use, which can send messages insecurely.
 This is particularly problematic for new users.
 Another issue is that it does not integrate seamlessly with email clients.

 Adding to these problems is the fact that it is not compatible with other protocols.
-For messages to be sent and received with PGP encryption, both the sender and the recipient need to be using the PGP protocol.
+For messages to be sent and received with PGP encryption, both the sender and recipient must use the PGP protocol.
 The public key of the recipient also needs to be known beforehand.
-If it is not readily available on a key exchange, it can make it more difficult to get in touch with them securely.
+If it is not readily available on a key exchange, it can make it more challenging to get in touch with them securely.

 Getting the Most Out of PGP

 While PGP is an excellent technology for encrypting the body of a message, it does not encrypt the metadata or the headers (including the sender, recipients, and subject).
-If you only use PGP, it is possible for snoopers to gleam a lot of information from your email exchanges.
-You can protect your login details, headers and metadata by using it in combination with TLS.
+If you only use PGP, snoopers can glean a lot of information from email exchanges.
+You can protect your login details, headers, and metadata using PGP combined with TLS.

-Secure/Multipurpose Internet Mail Extensions (S/MIME) is another encryption standard that has many similarities to PGP, however some aspects make it easier to use.
-S/MIME can’t be used with other protocols, however it is integrated into most email clients.
+Secure/Multipurpose Internet Mail Extensions (S/MIME) is another encryption standard similar to PGP.
+However, some aspects make it easier to use.
+S/MIME can’t be used with other protocols, but it is integrated into most email clients.
 All you need to do is acquire a certificate and adjust your settings.

-One of the key differences between PGP and S/MIME is that instead of using the web of trust to confirm the validity of a user’s email and certificate, it relies on Certificate Authorities (CAs) who issue S/MIME certificates, instead.
-These organizations provide oversight, however users still need to be able to trust the CAs for the system to work.
+One of the critical differences between PGP and S/MIME is that instead of using the web of trust to confirm the validity of a user’s email and certificate, it relies on Certificate Authorities (CAs) who issue S/MIME certificates, instead.
+These organizations provide oversight, but users still need to be able to trust the CAs for the system to work.

-There are two classes of certificate.
-Class 1 certificates only declare that the sender owns the email address that you received the message from.
-Class 2 requires a more detailed verification from the CA, and it connects the sender’s identity to the email.
-Certificates typically last for one year and can be stored on your computer or on a smartcard.
-When a user acquires a certificate they receive a public and private key that work in the same way as PGP keys.
+There are two classes of certificates.
+Class 1 certificates only declare that the sender owns the email address to that you received the message.
+Class 2 requires a more detailed verification from the CA, which connects the sender’s identity to the email.
+Certificates typically last one year and can be stored on your computer or a smartcard.
+When a user acquires a certificate, they receive public and private keys that work the same way as PGP keys.

 How Does S/MIME Work?

-When sending and receiving messages, the encryption works similarly to PGP in that the sender’s email client encrypts them with the public key and the recipient decrypts them with their private key.
-If the private key has already been entered into the email client, an encrypted message will open normally.
+When sending and receiving messages, the encryption works similarly to PGP in that the sender’s email client encrypts them with the public key, and the recipient decrypts them with their private key.
+An encrypted message will open normally if the private key has already been entered into the email client.
 If it hasn’t, it will appear as cipher text.

-S/MIME digital signing also works in a similar way to PGP.
-It proves the authenticity of the sender and that the message has not been altered.
+S/MIME digital signing also works similarly to PGP.
+It proves the sender’s authenticity and that the message has not been altered.
 You can only send someone an encrypted email if you already have their certificate, but you can send them a digitally-signed message without it.
-You can therefore send your public key to a recipient with a signed email and they can do the same.
+You can send your public key to a recipient with a signed email, and they can do the same.
 This allows you to exchange encrypted messages.